 e) No decorations shall be nailed or screwed to the furnishings nor attached in any way that would damage the church furniture.

 f) The wedding runner/white carpet can be acquired from the florist.

-g) Decorations which do not comply with the above will be removed prior to the service.
+Decorations which do not comply with the above will be removed prior to the service

 PHOTOGRAPHY AND SOUND RECORDING

 a) Photography and sound recording are allowed within limitations.
-Still photographers and videographers should exercise caution and maintain decorum during the actual celebration of the sacramental rite.
+Photographers and videographers should exercise caution and maintain decorum during the actual celebration of the sacramental rite.
 Most importantly, caution should be used by the photographer not to blind the eyes of the Priest, Deacon or any other participant.
-At no time and nor for any reason the photographer can stand on the steps of the Altar or be at the Altar itself.
+At no time, nor for any reason, can the photographer stand on the steps of the Altar or be at the Altar itself.

 a) All requests for additional music before the ceremony must be approved by the pastor in advance.

 a) Ushering and any necessary control of traffic shall be arranged by the bride and groom.